swaprockerdude/linux-device-drivers/README.md

 # linux-device-drivers
-A prototype for char, block and USB device drivers in linux.
+A prototype for char and USB device drivers in linux.